Centres for Doctoral Training

 Contact us: firstname.lastname@example.org

-The centre brings together three leading universities, Loughborough, Cambridge, and Oxford, who together have the expertise to equip graduates with the knowledge and skills needed to take on senior roles within academia and industry.
-Set to become the premier centre for gas-turbine research in the UK it will see its first cohort of students come through the doors in October 2014.
+This centre brings together three leading universities, Loughborough, Cambridge, and Oxford, who together have the expertise to equip graduates with the knowledge and skills needed to take on senior roles within academia and industry.

 Contact us: G.J.Page@lboro.ac.uk